hspaay/iotc.golang/README.md

 ## Deployment (Linux)

 The folder structure for deployment as a normal user is:
-* ~/bin/myzone/bin      location of the publisher binaries
+* ~/bin/iotzone/bin      location of the publisher binaries
-* ~/bin/myzone/config   location of the configuration files, including myzone.conf
+* ~/bin/iotzone/config   location of the configuration files, including iotzone.conf
-* ~/bin/myzone/logs     logging output
+* ~/bin/iotzone/logs     logging output

-When deploying as an application, create these folders and update /etc/myzone.conf
+When deploying as an application, create these folders and update /etc/iotzone.conf
-* /opt/myzone/             location of the publisher binaries
+* /opt/iotzone/             location of the publisher binaries
-* /etc/myzone,cibf         location of myzone.conf main configuration file
+* /etc/iotzone,cibf         location of iotzone.conf main configuration file
-* /var/lib/myzone/         location of the persistence files
+* /var/lib/iotzone/         location of the persistence files
-* /var/log/myzone/         location of myzone log files
+* /var/log/iotzone/         location of iotzone log files

 Starting a publisher using systemd
-1. Copy the myzone@.service and myzone.target files to /etc/systemd/system/
+1. Copy the iotzone@.service and iotzone.target files to /etc/systemd/system/
-2. Edit the paths in myzone.service to make sure the folder and user IDs are correct
+2. Edit the paths in iotzone.service to make sure the folder and user IDs are correct
 3. Start manually using systemd:
-   $ sudo service myzone@myweather start
+   $ sudo service iotzone@myweather start
 4. To start on bootup:
-   $ sudo systemctl enable myzone@myweather
+   $ sudo systemctl enable iotzone@myweather

 ## Contributing
-Contribution to the MyZone project is welcome.
+Contribution to the iotzone project is welcome.
 There are many areas where help is needed, especially with building publishers for IoT and other devices.
 See [CONTRIBUTING](docs/CONTRIBUTING.md) for guidelines.

 ## Questions